alexwestphal/alexwestphal.github.io/about.md

 Hi, My name is Alex, and this is my personal website/blog.

-Professionally i'm a Software Engineer for **OnPoint Digital, Inc.** We develop web and mobile enterprise e-learning solutions.
+Professionally I'm a Software Engineer for **OnPoint Digital, Inc.** We develop web and mobile enterprise e-learning solutions.
 My areas of interest include abstract mathematics, compilers, concurrency, cryptography, networking, programming languages and security.